A campaign of the Delegation of the European Union to the Republic of Mauritius

 Jane has several prestigious titles to her credit: she was appointed ambassador by the Global Rainbow Foundation, working for people with disabilities, and is also an ambassador of the museum Louis Braille, France, where she was made honorary citizen of Port Louis named “MSK, Member of the Order of the Star and Key of the Indian Ocean” in March 2017, by the President of the Republic of Mauritius for her contribution in the field of arts and was named artist of “UNESCO for the peace “.

 Jane shares the message of hope, where the disabled are “otherwise capable”, and can undertake challenging and live their dreams.
-She inspires the young generation that working hard brings success and perseverance will help in realising their dreams and reach their goals.
+She inspires the young generation by showing that working hard brings success.
+This coupled with perseverance will help them in realising their dreams and reaching their goals.

 However, Jane has immense admiration towards the European Union actions in the social sector in Mauritius.
-She decided to join their cause because she shares the same values of equal human rights and that together she will be able to spread her message with a broader audience.
+She decided to join their cause because she shares the same values of equal human rights and that together with the EU she will be able to spread her message with a broader audience.

 Jane dreams to live in a peaceful and harmonious society, however, justifies that “We are lucky to be in a country where there is no war and where we cohabit peacefully, where all cultures know how to conserve peace”.